-Ask Loren Wolff what she thinks about the Fetal Care Center of Cincinnati and she’s quick to answer.
+Ask Loren Wolff what she thinks about the Cincinnati Fetal Center and she’s quick to answer.
 “I really think the team is just amazing.
 I feel so lucky that we had them and their guidance,” she says.

 The blockage can lead to the bladder becoming backed up and enlarged, which can cause kidney damage.
 It can also result in low amniotic fluid levels, which can threaten normal lung development.
 In some cases, fetal bladder outlet obstruction will correct itself.
 But William’s didn’t.

-Loren was evaluated by Fetal Care Center physicians Foong-Yen Lim, MD, William Polzin, MD, and Mounira Habli, MD.
+Loren was evaluated by Cincinnati Fetal Center physicians Foong-Yen Lim, MD, William Polzin, MD, and Mounira Habli, MD.
 Nurses, social workers and genetic counselors were also part of the care team.
-And the center’s partnership with Cincinnati Children’s Hospital Medical Center meant that the Wolffs also met with William’s future nephrologist and urologist.
+And the center’s partnership with Cincinnati Children’s meant that the Wolffs also met with William’s future nephrologist and urologist.

 If the Wolffs chose to have the surgery, it would need to be performed within the next week.
 The goal was for the surgery to halt further damage to the kidneys.
 That would give William a chance to survive with some kidney function until he was big enough to undergo a kidney transplant.